Boubacar Kamara: International career

 Kamara was eligible to play for the national teams of France through birth, and Senegal through his family heritage.
 He played youth football for France at U17, U18, U19, U20 and U21 levels.
 Featuring in the 2019 FIFA U-20 World Cup and the 2021 UEFA European Under-21 Championship for France.

 In 2022, Kamara was contacted directly by Senegal manager Aliou Cissé to convince him to declare for the Senegalese team after their 2021 Africa Cup of Nations victory to fill the space of ageing midfielders Idrissa Gueye and Cheikhou Kouyaté.

 However, despite Cissé stating that there was an "agreement in principle" between the parties, on 19 May 2022, Kamara was selected in the France first team for the first time.
 22-year-old Kamara made his debut on 6 June 2022, as a second half substitute in a 1–1 away UEFA Nations League draw against Croatia, thus committing his international future to France.

 Style of play

 Predominantly a defensive midfielder, Kamara can also occasionally be deployed as a centre-back, having previously played in this position during his youth career.

 While at Marseille, Kamara received praise for his awareness and positioning, as well as his ability to win 50–50 duels and regain position in the final third of the pitch.
 With Aston Villa, Kamara functioned as a playmaker, providing distribution to his teammates.
 He would frequently drop back to a centre-back position when the team were defending and take long touches to slow down play.
+In their list of the best defensive midfielders in the world in 2026, Sports Illustrated described Kamara as "the glue holding everything together" for Villa, praising his ball recovery abilities and passing.

 Personal life

-Kamara was born in France to a Senegalese father and a French mother.
+Kamara was born in Marseille and raised in Woumpou, Mauritania.
 Kamara has been a supporter of OM since he was a child after going to the Stade Vélodrome with his mother Cathy.
 He has two sons and a daughter with Coralie Porrovecchio.
 According to the BBC, Kamara is a Muslim.